orsagos1/capstone-project/README.md

 Installation:
 ---------------------------------------------------------------------------------
 1. Clone this repository to a local directory.
-2. Run cp ./back-end/.env.sample ./back-end/.env.
+2. Run `cp ./back-end/.env.sample ./back-end/.env`.
-3. Update the ./back-end/.env file with the connection URLs to your PostgreSQL database instances.
+3. Update the `./back-end/.env` file with the connection URLs to your PostgreSQL database instances.
-4. Run cp ./front-end/.env.sample ./front-end/.env.
+4. Run `cp ./front-end/.env.sample ./front-end/.env`.
-5. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than http://localhost:5001.
+5. You should not need to make changes to the ./front-end/.env file unless you want to connect to a backend at a location other than `http://localhost:5001`.
-6. Run npm install to install project dependencies.
+6. Run `npm install` to install project dependencies.
-7. Run npm run start to start the application in development mode.
+7. Run `npm run start` to start the application in development mode.

 Usage